tsdat/tsdat/docs/config/aws_template.md

 ## Deploying your AWS Stack

-### Edit the pipelines config file

-Open the `aws-template/pipelines_config.yml` file and fill out the configuration options, using your own values as needed.

-#### Configure AWS/GitHub Settings
+### Configure AWS/GitHub settings

 The top part of the `aws-template/pipelines_config.yml` contains settings related to the AWS-GitHub integration, where data should be pulled from & placed, and which AWS account should be used.
+Open this file and fill out the configuration options, using your own values as needed.
 This section only needs to be filled out once.

 ```yaml title="aws-template/pipelines_config.yml"